A Jedi's Fight - A Star Wars Fan Fiction Story

 The droid bowed, left the cave and the door locked.
 Three minutes later the droid appeared again with a tray.

-"I brought you your meal too, sir.
-You might be hungry too, after all the recent excitement."
+"Here is your meal, sir.
+You might indeed be hungry after all the excitement of last night."

 "Enjoy your meal, sir."

-Whain gritted his teeth, sat down on the stool and looked at the tray.
+Whain walked over to a chair and looked at the tray.
 It wasn't what he had expected.
 There was enough food to serve a hungry man and the smell was mouth-watering.
-Suddenly feeling hungry he forgot that he had been more or less imprisoned against his will.
-He ate his fill and scraped the last bits of the plate.
+Suddenly feeling hungry he forgot that he had been more or less imprisoned against his will, although from the beginning of his mission it had been his intention to get inside the deserted admiral's abode.
+He ate with appetite and scraped the last bits of the plate.
 He poured some pale yellow liquid in a glass and sipped, then he swigged the wine in a few gulps.

 "Palomintar Quelan Wine.
 Excellent harvest.
-This guy has an expert taste as it comes to food and drinks.
+This guy has an exquisite taste as it comes to food and drinks.

 divider